“GST – The New Inclusive Growth Model of India”

 - All Full Paper submissions must have a title page, discipline, sub-theme of the paper, the name(s) of the author(s), affiliation(s), complete address, of all the authors including phone, fax, e-mail address and biographical note(s) (max 100 words) of the author(s).

 - The title of the paper must be written in bold capital letters using 14pt Times New Roman font.
 All sub-headings should also be written in bold capital letters.
-All authors will individually register & will receive an acknowledgement of the Full Paper, Registration Form and Registration Fees by E-mail, after receiving the same.
+All authors will individual register & will receive an acknowledgement of the Full Paper, Registration Form and Registration Fees by E-mail, after the receipts of the same.

 Specifications For Papers